hollypacey/OxfordCMPP/README.md

 Alternatively, the HEP Software Foundation has excellent tutorials on the topics covered and more: [https://hsf-training.org/training-center/](https://hsf-training.org/training-center/).

-# Part 2 (Lecture 4: Practical Intro to Machine Learning)
+# Lecture 4: Practical Machine Learning

 Tutorials are all in the ML folder in jupyeter notebooks.

-# Part 3 (Lecture 5: Statistics and Analysis)
+# Lecture 5: Statistical Tools

 In the Fitting folder there are